jporcelli/Space-Invaders/README.md

 Space-Invaders
 ==============

-A space invaders implementation in processing
+A Space Invaders implementation in Processing.
+One of the first pieces of software I ever wrote.